hsirtl/devops-for-quantum-computing-azure-function/README.md

 ### Create a fork of this repository

-In the top-right cornder of this page, click **Fork**.
+In the top-right corner of this page, click **Fork**.
 Select an organization where you'd like to fork this repo to.
 Continue to work from there for the following steps.

 For a more detailed description about how to create Forks, have a look at the [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) documentation on [https://docs.github.com](https://docs.github.com).